Tootman/WebMapDashboardv2/README.md

  - (As a 'friend of park' (or as member of the public?)
 I want to identify the location of my memorial bench (or memorial tree), from a WebMap

+### Proposed map design behavour for 'who owns/manages what' map
+  Start with map containing all features of the park -  Click feature on map showing all features over OpenMap baselayer to view popup infoBox containing details inc who Owns/manages, (partly solved in WebApp, however would need to search table)

+### For map for searching for a specific memorial etc

+    Start with empty map (with minimal detail eg basebap with park bounds?) with search bar - generate a droplist of fuzzy results from searhc, and display (and zoom to), selected (clicked) result, on map.